Frisbee148/payment-reminder/Readme.md

-#backend for payment selection app
+#backend for payment reminder system
 i have used ethereal as mailing service you can acess the otp by logging into the ethreal account that i have made email-waldo12@ethereal.email